Jeddsan/JKS/README.md

+#Important Note:

+This software is in the alpha stages, please do NOT use this in a production environment!

 # What is JKS
 JKS stands for Jeddsan Kora Script and is the main programming language for Jeddsan Kora.
 It based on PHP.
 JKS at self is only a new Syntax which let you programm your own modules with Jeddsan Kora.